Phil Xie

 I'm a research engineer in UC Berkeley's Sensorimotor Neural Engineering Lab, where I am building a hand kinematics-tracking wearable for stroke rehabilitation, driving electronics and form factor design in our space-constrained, easy-to-apply wireless device.

 Previously, I've done research in Transcranial Magnetic Brain Stimulation and Machine Learning for 3D Multi-class Cancer Tumor Segmentation on MRIs.
-More about my experience
+More about my research experience on LinkedIn, and check out my Projects!

 My training is in Electrical Engineering, Computer Science, and Bioengineering from UC Berkeley, where I focused on learning and building with a tech stack tailored to medical devices.
 During undergrad, I am grateful to have had the chance to lead Neurotech@Berkeley 🧠, a group of 120+ undergrads actively building BCI devices, software, and wetware, consulting with companies, and getting more people interested in the field through our student-led courses, publications, and diverse event series.